-- BET proteins play a critical role in the epigenetic regulation of transcription of particular genes. - BET proteins all contain highly conserved bromodomains that play a key role in their epigenetic control of gene expression. - Our small molecules function via inhibition of BET bromodomains and, therefore, specifically modulate transcription of particular targets. - We believe our BET inhibitors are differentiated from competing molecules. - We believe that targeting BET proteins will have clinical applications in oncology and potentially other therapeutic areas. - We anticipate our patents and patent applications will protect our ideas and inventions related to composition of matter, methods and treatments in our core areas of science and business. - We anticipate that we will be able to raise capital through external financing or partnering to provide funds for our programs; - We believe we have accurately estimated the expenditures required to complete research and development.
+- BET proteins play a critical role in the epigenetic regulation of transcription of particular genes. - BET proteins all contain highly conserved bromodomains that play a key role in their epigenetic control of gene expression. - Our small molecules function via inhibition of BET bromodomains and, therefore, specifically modulate transcription of particular targets. - We believe our BET inhibitors are differentiated from competing molecules. - We believe that targeting BET proteins will have clinical applications in oncology and potentially other therapeutic areas. - We anticipate our patents and patent applications will protect our ideas and inventions related to composition of matter, methods and treatments in our core areas of science and business. - We anticipate that we will be able to raise capital through external financing or partnering (which could be impacted by the COVID-19 outbreak described herein) to provide funds for our programs; and - · We believe we have accurately estimated the expenditures required to complete research and development.

 Our actual results, events or developments could be materially different from those expressed or implied by these forward-looking statements.
 We can give no assurance that any of the events or expectations will occur or be realized.
-By their nature, forward-looking statements are subject to numerous known and unknown risks and uncertainties including but not limited to those discussed on page 9 of this MD&A.
+By their nature, forward-looking statements are subject to numerous known and unknown risks and uncertainties including but not limited to those discussed on page 10 of this MD&A.